patreno/CloudEpics/CheatSheets/gitCheatSheet.md

 ## Show the commits that are not yet pushed to the remote repository

 Ensure to be on the branch you want to inspect.
-In this example it is <the_branch>.
+In this example it is 'the_branch'.

 `git log origin/<the_branch>..HEAD`